kamillionlabs/hateoflux/README.md

 Lightweight HATEOAS library designed to work with Spring Webflux.
 This readme is currently just a todo list and will be rewritten accordingly.

+ℹ️ **Implementation of main logic is done.
+Documentation, build and publishing process remain**

 ## Implemented

 * linkTo()